-The LTC2495 automatically enters an internal reset state when the power supply voltage, $V{CC},\ drops$ below a threshold of approximately 2.0V.
+The LTC2497 automatically enters an internal reset state when the power supply voltage V{CC} drops below approximately 2.0V.
 This feature guarantees the integrity of the conversion result and input channel selection.

 When V{CC} rises above this threshold, the converter creates an internal power-on-reset (POR) signal with a duration of approximately 4ms.
 The POR signal clears all internal registers.
-The conversion immediately following a POR cycle is performed on the input channels $IN^+ = CH0$ and $IN^- = CH1$ with simultaneous 50Hz/60Hz rejection, 1x output rate, and gain = 1.
+The conversion immediately following a POR cycle is performed on the input channel $IN^+ = CHO$, $IN^- = CH1$.
 The first conversion following a POR cycle is accurate within the specification of the device if the power supply voltage is restored to (2.7V to 5.5V) before the end of the POR interval.
-A new input channel, rejection mode, speed mode, temperature selection or gain can be programmed into the device during this first data input/output cycle.
+A new input channel can be programmed into the device during this first data input/output cycle.